-Stev’nn Hall grew up in rural Ontario juggling with a 35mm camera in one hand and a paintbrush in the other.
-He studied film, painting and photography at Concordia University in Montreal and continues to draw influences from these disciplines.
+Stev’nn Hall grew up in rural Ontario juggling a 35mm camera in one hand and a paintbrush in the other.
+He studied film, painting, and photography at Concordia University in Montreal and continues to draw influences from these disciplines.

-Exploring and blurring the boundaries between painting and photography, the artist takes us on a back-seat tour recalling his past, romanced by his creative imagination.
-The transformation of the image is an operation of coloring, scraping and embellishing it with brush strokes and raw color, creating a new world that seems to be forming before our eyes.
+Exploring and blurring the boundaries between painting and photography, the artist takes us on a back-seat tour recalling his past, romanticized by his creative imagination.
+The transformation of the image is an operation of colouring, scraping and embellishing it with brush strokes and raw colour, creating a new world forming before our eyes.
 The images and the magic within them are both ravaging and ravaged.
 The series was conceived during Stev’nn Hall's frequent travels to his hometown to take care of his parents sick with cancer, and to finally to bury them; this episode marks his work with an emblematic sorrow.
 The light falling on this bruised land is beautiful but also sweet and sour.
-Life, love and mourning are intertwined here.
+Life, love, and mourning are intertwined.

-Lyrical poets and visual artists of the romantic period of the nineteenth century have an attraction for clouds.
-The circus, the stratus and the cumulus imposed themselves in the paintings of John Constable, Turner and raised the psychological drama of the isolated figures of Caspar David Friedrich.
-Like Stev’nn Hall, romantics contemplate nature and its potential for The Sublime, and time permeating a landscape is an emotional experience.
-The awesome beauty of the world can act like a catharsis, and Stev'nn Hall's work is like epic postcards of a pilgrimage in our consciousness, with the potential of an epiphany.
+Poets and visual artists of the Romantic period of the nineteenth century had an attraction to clouds.
+The circus, the stratus, and the cumulus imposed themselves in the paintings of John Constable, Turner and raised the psychological drama of the isolated figures of Caspar David Friedrich.
+Like Stev’nn Hall, Romantics contemplate nature and its potential for The Sublime, and time permeating a landscape holds emotional experience.
+The awesome beauty of the world can act as a catharsis, and Stev'nn Hall's works are like epic postcards from a pilgrimage into our consciousness.
 In each, there is an opportunity for a deeper experience.
 In the active imagination of the artist, a skylight becomes a door to personal liberation.
 No matter what life brings us, Stev’nn Hall believes that we are free to change over and over again.
 Just like a cloud.

 His work can be found in the public spaces of the Residences of the Ritz Carlton in downtown Toronto and in the lobby of the Fallsview Casino in Niagara Falls.
-Stev’nn Hall is represented by Galerie LeRoyer since 2012
+Stev’nn Hall has been represented by Galerie LeRoyer since 2012.